 – The exact reason for serving them with the Notice to Quit.

-– A statement describing how this notice was served to the tenant.
-For instance, directly handing over the notice to the renter.
+– A statement describing how this eviction notice was served to the renter.
+For instance, directly handing over the eviction notice to the renter.

-– A statement that you as the landlord can pursue legal action in the form of an eviction lawsuit should the tenant fail to vacate the rental unit.
+– A statement that you as the landlord can pursue legal action and file an eviction suit should the tenant fail to vacate the rental unit.

 The Rules for Serving a Texas Notice to Vacate for Unpaid Rent

-Under the Texas Property Code, you have five options to serve a notice on your tenant.
+Under the Texas Property Code, you have five options to serve an eviction notice on your renter.
 These are as follows:

 a) You can mail a copy of the Notice to Vacate by certified mail, regular mail, or registered mail.
 If you choose to use this option, you need to request a return receipt.